StatusWise/statuswise/GOOGLE_OAUTH_SETUP.md

 **"Error 403: access_blocked"**
 - Your OAuth consent screen might need verification for external users
 - Add test users in the OAuth consent screen for testing
+- Make sure your admin email is in the test users list

 **"Invalid Google token"**
 - Check that your `GOOGLE_CLIENT_ID` is correctly set in both backend and frontend